inakiabt/walkie-talkie/README.md

         console.log(body);
     });

 See the tests folder for more examples on usage.
+The Intercom.io complete docs can be found here - http://doc.intercom.io/api/

 ## Contributing and Testing